janakawest/ScholrlyDatagathering/README.md

 1. Make sure you run the installer with Admin Privileges.
 2. Tick the "Add python.exe to PATH" option.
 3. Disable the path length limit.

+**
-If you are technically not souding, make sure you use the default installation mode.
+NOTE: If you are technically not souding, make sure you use the default installation mode.
 Otherwise, why are you reading this nonsense? :)
 After installing Python, open the command prompt and check if it's working by typing 'python'.
-(To exit, type 'exit()'.)
+(To exit, type 'exit()'.)**
+**
 ----------------------------
 -- Download the repository to your PC.
 1. Go to the Scholar2 folder.